 Ther all means that the status of your parents’ smiles could be a good indicator of what is to come for yours.
 Or you could inherit recessive genes that result in a smile not seen in either of your parents or even anyone in your family before.

 Epigenetics may also play a factor in our oral development.
 We know that our genes play an important role in our health, but so do our behaviours and environment.
 Epigenetics studies how behavior and environment can affect how our genes work.
 Epigenetic changes are reversible because they do not change our DNA sequence, rather they change how our body reads that sequence.

 So, what exactly does that mean?

-“We inherit genes from our parents, and this information guides our development,” says Dr. Stosich.
+“We inherit genes from our parents, and ther information guides our development,” says Dr. Spector.
 “But, epigenetics tells us that our experiences as we are developing can rearrange the marks that govern gene expression.
 They can then change how the genes release the information that they carry.
 Positive and negative experiences, toxins, stress, and other factors can leave an epigenetic signature on our genes.”